JamieK0/Tally-Arbiter-ESP32-Listener/readme.md

 ### 3D Printing
 Use the seperate 3mf files in the CAD folder for printing.
-The stl files seperate the top and bottom peices.
 I printed my case in PLA and it has been working fine.
-The top peice is to be printed in white to act as diffusion for the LEDs.
+The top piece is to be printed in white to act as diffusion for the LEDs.
 #### Recommended print settings
 - 3 permiters
-- 15% infill for the bottom peice
+- 15% infill for the bottom piece
-- No infill or solid infill for the top peice.
+- No infill or solid infill for the top piece.
 This is to ensure the LED diffusion is smooth.
 - The coldshoe mount should be printed with the tally connector face facing the built plate.
 Supports may be needed.

 ### Wiring